lumagateinc/Resource-Scheduler/docs/README.md

 8. Specify a value for the **Resource Prefix**.
 This can be any unique random alpha string up to 8 characters. (no numbers or special characters are supported).

     >**IMPORTANT**: Microsoft *requires* that the site URL is globally unique, so do not pick a common name or string others might use!
+For example, do not pick **lumagate** or **luma**!
+If your company name has an acronym, that is usually a good option to use.

 9. In the Location for Application Insights field, specify the same region you selected when specifying a resource group name.